alex-atip/alex-atip/README.md

 🧠 Autistic developer passionate about building accessible and inclusive tech.
 💻 Focused on learning, evolving, and creating real-world impact through code.
-🌍 Based in Toronto · Open to remote opportunities worldwide
+🌍 Open to remote opportunities worldwide

 ---